stochastic-yukke/stochastic-yukke.github.io/about-en.md

 On this website, I write:
 - Archives(A collection of PDFs focused on mathematics),
 - Marginalia(A collection of memos focused on mathematics),
-- Street-Trail(Records of Hikes and Walks).
+- Street & Trail(Records of Hikes and Walks).
 <br>

 This site's theme colour is Cosmic Latte `#FFF8E7`.<br>